-- 1. LASD revised CDM, 3-04/025.10, PREA- First Responder Duties and Coordinated Response Protocol, which now excludes the requirement that each facility establish their own Coordinated Response Protocol.
-The policy now applies "to all custody facilities to include all patrol stations."
-The revised policy outlines responsibilities for staff first responders, supervisors, PREA Compliance Managers and provides a resource guide for contracted hospitals that perform Sexual Assault Rape Treatment (SART) exams.
-The draft policy states that the PREA Compliance Manager is responsible for ensuring that the handling sergeant investigates and renders a disposition promptly, thoroughly, and objectively but the policy does not provide detailed guidance for investigations.
+- 1. LASD revised CDM, 3-04/025.10, PREA First Responder Duties and Coordinated Response Protocol, which now excludes the requirement that each facility establish their own Coordinated Response Protocol.
+The policy now applies to all custody facilities to include all patrol stations.
+The revised policy outlines responsibilities for staff first responders, supervisors, and PREA Compliance Managers, and provides a resource guide for contracted hospitals that perform Sexual Assault Rape Treatment (SART) exams.
+While the revised policy states that the PREA Compliance Manager is responsible for ensuring that the handling sergeant investigates and renders a disposition promptly, thoroughly, and objectively, it does not provide detailed guidance on investigations.
 The audit team recommends expanding the policy to include clearly defined investigator duties as many interviewed staff did not understand basic investigative practices or who is responsible for conducting PREA investigations in the station jails.
-In addition, the draft policy has not been finalized, implemented, or institutionalized Standard provision 115.165 (a). - 2.
-LASD has not provided training to Lakewood Staff regarding the coordinated response protocol or how to fulfill their respective responsibilities. - 3.
-Los Angeles County Counsel provided a legal analysis for Standard provision 115.165 (b) that states in part "that it would be a violation of California Penal Code Section 673 for a Department member to allow any lack of care whatever which would injure or impair the health of the prisoner, inmate, or person confined.
+In addition, the draft policy has not been finalized, implemented, or institutionalized for Standard provision 115.165 (a). - 2.
+LASD provided the audit team with a PowerPoint presentation entitled "First Responder Duties and Coordinated Response Protocol" but did not provide

+- proof that Lomita Station staff received training regarding the coordinated response protocol or how to fulfill their respective responsibilities. - 3.
+Los Angeles County Counsel provided a legal analysis for Standard provision 115.165 (b) which states, in part, that "it would be a violation of California Penal Code Section 673 for a Department member to allow any lack of care whatever which would injure or impair the health of the prisoner, inmate, or person confined.
 Therefore, when a Department member escorts an inmate to a medical facility or transfers an inmate to another facility, it would violate California Penal Code Section 673 to fail to inform the hospital or receiving facility that the inmate is in need of care.
 Additionally, per MPP 2-01/000.00, Code of Ethics, Department members have a fundamental duty to serve mankind and safeguard lives.
 Failure to provide relevant information to medical personnel would violate this policy.
 Per CDM 3-04/025.00 Prison Rape Elimination Act of 2003 (PREA), Department personnel are required to care for and protect inmates remanded to the custody of the Sheriff.
-Failure to provide relevant information to medical personnel would provide guidance and training to sworn personnel regarding what information can and should be shared so they have a clear understanding of their responsibilities.
-The Agency is not compliant with provisions (a) and (b) of this standard.
+Failure to provide relevant information to medical personnel would violate this policy."
+LASD should provide guidance and training to sworn personnel regarding what information can and should be shared so that they have a clear understanding of their responsibilities.

+The Agency is not compliant with provisions (a) of this standard.